It is the same five questions every week.

 Publish and announce

-• Ask managers to pin the FAQ in their team wikis.
+- Ask managers to pin the FAQ in their team channels

 Measure and share

-• Share “wins” and add two FAQs for top zero-result terms.
+- Share the wins and add two FAQs for top zero-result terms

 Common pitfalls and quick fixes

-A strong HR FAQ knowledge base avoids these traps.
+A working HR FAQ knowledge base avoids these traps.

-• No links: Always link to the policy or procedure, not a static file.
+- No links.
+Always link to the live policy or procedure, not a static file.

-• No measurement: Without a baseline and a simple chart, leadership will not see the deflection story.
+- No measurement.
+Without a baseline and a simple chart, leadership won’t see the deflection story.

 Red flags your HR FAQ knowledge base isn’t working

-If you see these signals, your FAQ needs immediate fixes:
+If you see these signals, the FAQ needs immediate fixes:

 Real-world examples that work